somervillegranolamakingcoop/somervillegranolamakingcoop.github.io/docs.md

 https://goo.gl/cPFnYr

 and deliver the completed form and check to First Church Somerville, 89 College Ave, Somerville, MA 02144.

 Your prospective term is [INSERT DATE RANGE].
-Please take a look at the shift matrix and request two cooking shifts in your current term:
+Please take a look at the shift matrix and request two cooking shifts in your term:

 http://somervillegranolamakingcoop.github.io/shift_matrix.html

+The dates are also copied below:

+[PASTE 6 DATES FROM THE MATRIX HERE]

-Let me know which two dates to add, and I'll put them in the database (respond to this email).
+Let me know which two dates you want (respond to this email), and I'll put them in the database.

 [YOUR NAME AND SIGNATURE]
 ```